oddbird/css-sandbox/src/sasslike/mixins-functions.md

-would be that custom properties defined inside the function are not available on elements where the function is called, and (maybe less obvious) custom properties defined or inherited on an element cannot be referenced in the function without being passed in as an argument.
+would be that custom properties defined inside the function are not available on elements where the function is called.
-Any passing of values between the two contexts would have to be explicit, via provided parameters, to avoid accidental naming conflicts or side-effects.
+However, it's clear that authors will expect to reference external custom properties from inside functions -- using some variation of dynamic scope, and 'shadowing' behavior.

 As far as I can tell,
-only custom properties and conditional rules are useful inside a function definition.
+only custom properties, args/variables, and conditional rules are useful inside a function definition.
-Since functions have no output besides their returned value, nested selectors, built-in properties, and name-defining rules are not necessary or meaningful.
+Functions have no output
+besides their returned value,
+so nested selectors, built-in properties, and name-defining rules are not necessary or meaningful.
-I don't think there's any need for these things to invalidate the entire function, so they should be ignored and discarded.
+I don't think there's any need for these things to invalidate the entire function, but they should be ignored and discarded.

 An example function
 using conditional rules